 In this episode of our Cutting Edge Digital Tactics for the Outdoors, I discuss the trends, tips and best practices in 2017 for the use of hashtags with various social media platforms with Casey LeBrun, Marketing Strategist at Revenue River.
 Casey is one of their social media trendsetters.
 The focus will be about insights and trends affecting how outdoor industry marketing content creators should be using the hashtag.
+Check out the Fundamentals of Digital Marketing for the Outdoor Industry.

 For the full interview, check out our blog on this topic.